Save Extra Cost & Increase Your ROI Buy Now

 3 Types Of Lifecycle Management Methodology (LMM)

-Basically, the system development life cycle is another term for software development roadmap.
-Like SDLC, the system development life cycle starts by gathering client requirements and stops at maintenance phases.
+Basically, the system development life cycle is another term for software development lifecycle roadmap.
+Like SDLC, the system development life cycle starts by gathering client requirements and stops at maintenance phrases.

 Typically, a system development life cycle is developed by maintaining a combination of hardware and software components and solving a complex problem.